Back in lesson one, we looked at the main reason why we invest our money – which is to retain its spending power.

 Key takeaways

-• But risk can also mean the risk of permanent capital loss.
+- But risk can also mean the chance of a permanent capital loss.

-We’ll see as we go through the series that the best approach to tackling these risks is to diversify your money across different kinds of assets, to reflect your personal attitude towards risk and investment.
+We’ll see as we go through this series that the best way to manage these risks is to diversify your money across different kinds of assets, to reflect your personal attitude towards risk and investment.

 This is one of an occasional series on investing for beginners.
-Subscribe to get our articles emailed to you and you’ll never miss a lesson!
-And why not tell a friend to help them get started?
+Subscribe to get all our articles by email and you’ll never miss a lesson!
+Why not tell a friend?

 As a sage once remarked, people have no objection to upwards volatility, it’s downwards volatility they dislike.